-In an effort to increase the supply of affordable housing, Toronto City Council passed a by-law last year that legalized second suites, also known as accessory apartments.
+In an effort to increase the supply of affordable housing, Toronto City Council passed a by-law last year that legalized second suites in Toronto, also known as accessory apartments.

-As a result, second suites are now legal in the City of Toronto in all single family and semi-detached homes, providing they meet certain criteria, including fire and building codes (see below for details).
+As a result, second suites are now legal in the City of Toronto single-family family and semi-detached homes, providing they meet certain criteria, including fire and building codes (see below for details).

 Following is a list of frequently asked questions regarding the legalization of existing second suites and the creation of new second suites in the City of Toronto.
 This background information was adapted from information provided by City of Toronto planning staff.
 For legal and zoning information on second suites in other Greater Toronto Area municipalities, please contact your local planning department.

 A second suite is a self-contained unit (rental or rent-free) in a single-detached or semi-detached house.
 Most second suites are basement apartments.
 They have also been called granny flats, in-law suites and accessory apartments.

 Are second suites new?

 No!
 In the past, second suites were permitted in some areas of the City (York, East York, and parts of former Etobicoke, North York and Toronto).
 Some parts of the City have had a long experience with this form of housing.
 As well, provincial legislation, in force between July 1994 and November 1995, allowed for the creation of second suites in all areas of the province.

 Why has it taken a year for the City’s second suites by-law to come into effect?

 In July 1999, City Council adopted the second suites by-law.
 This by-law was appealed to the Ontario Municipal Board (OMB) by a number of residents’ groups and individuals.
 The OMB held a hearing on the appeals in February 2000.
 The OMB issued a decision in April approving the City’s by-law but directed that two amendments be made.
 The amendments dealt with: (1) parking provisions in some neighbourhoods in the former Toronto, and (2) building alterations.